copofe/mmit/README.md

 - `<template>` - Specify template directory
 - `-o <path>` - Specify output path, default is `./`
-- `-r <name>` - Specify new file name.
+- `-r <filename>` - Specify new file name.
 If you do not include this option, the file will retain its original name.

 Of course, you can use `-h` or `--help` to display help information.